snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 Activity:

-1. Use `print.(tt(...))` to inspect the type trees of ENA models and rotations
+1. Use `supertypes(...)` and `print.(tt(...))` to inspect the type trees of ENA models and rotations
-2. What is an abstract type and why do we see them in type trees so much?
+2. What is an abstract type and why do you think we see them in type trees so much?

 `plot(model)` produces a plot with the following subplots: